pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

 After the installation has finished, the Squid proxy server may be configured.

 #.
+Click on the **Local Cache** tab.

+   #.
+Hard disk cache size (in MB): Set this as needed, but keep it a reasonable
+      size.
+3000 (3GB) may be a good place to start.
+   #.
+Hard disk cache location: Should be */var/squid/cache* but may be
+      moved if needed
+   #.
+Memory cache size: The amount of RAM that squid should claim for
+      caching.
+Use as much as can be spared, as this is much faster than caching to disk.
+It should not exceed 50% of the installed RAM, however.
+   #.
+Hard disk cache location: The directory where the cache will be stored.
+      If using a non-default location enter it here.
+   #.
+Minimum object size: Can be left at 0 to cache everything, but may
+      be raised if small objects are not desired in the cache.
+   #.
+Maximum object size: Objects larger than this setting will not be
+      saved on disk.
+If speed is more desirable than saving bandwidth, this should be set to a low value.
+   #.
+Do Not Cache: Set a list of domains that should never be cached.
+      This may also be left blank.
+   #.
+Click Save

+#.
 Click on **Services > Squid Proxy Server**
 #.
 Set the options on the **General** tab as desired.